2. Building a Test Plan

 There are two types of stop command available from the menu:

-- Stop (Control + '.') - stops the threads immediately if possible.
-In Versions of JMeter after 2.3.2, many samplers are now Interruptible which means that active samples can be terminated early.
+- Stop (Control + .) - stops the threads immediately if possible.
+Many samplers are Interruptible which means that active samples can be terminated early.
 The stop command will check that all threads have stopped within the default timeout, which is 5000 ms = 5 seconds.
 [This can be changed using the JMeter property jmeterengine.threadstop.wait] If the threads have not stopped, then a message is displayed.
 The Stop command can be retried, but if it fails, then it is necessary to exit JMeter to clean up.

-When running JMeter in non-GUI mode, there is no Menu, and JMeter does not react to keystrokes such as Control + '.'.
+When running JMeter in CLI mode, there is no Menu, and JMeter does not react to keystrokes such as Control + ..

 (for example by another JMeter instance).
 In this case, JMeter will try the next higher port, continuing until